alinamiap/Motion-Activated-Hydration-System/README.md

 # Motion-Activated-Hydration-System
-When an object is detected within 20 cm of the ultrasonic sensor, a strip of LED lights illuminate and a water pump begins to flow simultaneously.
-Uses the Arduino Integrated Development Environment (IDE).
-*
 The motion-activated plant hydration system we're exploring represents a blend of modern technology and caring for plants.
 It lets users place their plants on a sleek platform and start watering them with a simple hand motion near the special ultrasonic sensor.
 This sensor can sense objects within 20 centimeters.

 When an object is detected within this range, the system springs into action.
 It turns on a strip of LED lights that illuminate the platform, creating a visually pleasing effect.
 Simultaneously, a quiet water pump activates, transporting water from a hidden reservoir through a concealed pipe to nourish the plant's roots.